-- Embrace cloud computing by reducing the need for on-premises hardware and maintenance. - Implement data analytics and artificial intelligence by automating tasks and identifying patterns and trends in day-to-day functions and large datasets. - Enhance cybersecurity by safeguarding sensitive data, preventing breaches, and minimizing downtime. - Invest in technologies for remote and mobile environments where connectivity is limited (e.g., edge computing). - Increase application development collaboration between Science Center and Regional offices to deliver shared services for multiple offices. - Adopt highly adaptable web-applications and web services to streamline application deployment and management, reduce costs, and increase scalability. - Emphasize user experience by incorporating user-centered design and user testing into product development and deployment efforts. - Develop and maintain a workforce that has knowledge of current data management methods, policies, and best practices.
+Embrace cloud computing by reducing the need for

+- on-premises hardware and maintenance. - Implement data analytics and artificial intelligence by automating tasks and identifying patterns and trends in day-to-day functions and large datasets. - Enhance cybersecurity by safeguarding sensitive data, preventing breaches, and minimizing downtime. - Invest in technologies for remote and mobile environments where connectivity is limited (e.g., edge computing). - Increase application development collaboration between science centers and regional offices to deliver shared services for multiple offices. - Adopt highly adaptable web applications and web services to streamline application deployment and management, reduce costs, and increase scalability. - Emphasize user experience by incorporating user-centered design and user testing into product development and deployment efforts. - Develop and maintain a workforce that has knowledge of current data management methods, policies, and best practices.

-Implementing this Plan
+Implementing This Plan

-Between 2023 and 2026, this plan will serve as guidance for planning, budgeting, and execution.
-Activity Plans and Milestones will be developed to focus execution on these strategies and to track progress, and key performance indicators will provide evidence of success.
+Between 2024 and 2027, this plan will serve as guidance for planning, budgeting, and execution in NOAA Fisheries.
+We will develop Activity Plans to focus execution on these strategies, milestones to track progress, and key performance indicators to provide evidence of success.